FlyHuman/lsg-course/partA.md

 > **_Food for brain:_**
 >
 > * What information is in the `hello.sh.e6401` and `hello.sh.o6401` files?
-* How can you tell that your job run on the cluster and not on the UI?
+* How can you tell that your job ran on the cluster and not on the UI?
 * Make a small change in the script and run the job again.
 Inspect the output files.